bankebihariagrawal/Restaurant-React/README.md

 Now Open above files in Your editor and in cmd run npm install for installing of node_modules after installing node_modules folder run npm start and your application run succesfully

 # Ignore Build folder
+Build Folder is one which you make your own therefore delete Build folder of my repository

 # Building your own Distribution Folder
    To build the distribution folder containing your React application, type the following at the prompt: